rafali/flickr-uploader/README.md

 You can download it at : https://play.google.com/store/apps/details?id=com.rafali.flickruploader

 You can fork this project or use the source code for any project that does not blatantly copy the app.
-In other words, you may not use the code to build a concurrent app.
+In other words, you may not use the code to build a concurrent app, unless you keep it is for your own use of course.
 If you have any doubt on what you can do, just ask me at flickruploader@rafali.com

 It uses a few open source libraries: